 Some of the early Christian writers (Genesis 49:27) see in the dying benediction of Jacob, when he said that "Benjamin should raven as a wolf, in the morning devour the prey, and at night divide the spoil," a prophetic intimation of him who, in the morning of his life, should tear the sheep of God, and in its evening feed them, as the teacher of the nations.

 Paul's imagination could follow the fortunes of the sons of Benjamin, and he knew how they went through the wilderness with Rachel's other children, the tribes of Ephraim and Manasseh, forming with them the third of the four companies on the march, and reposing with them at night on the west of the encampment (Numbers 2:18 - 24, 10:22 - 24).
-He heard how their lands were assigned to them in the promised country along the borders of Judah (Joshua 18:11) and how Saul was chosen from the tribe which was the smallest (1Samuel 9:21), when "little Benjamin" (Psalm 68:27) became the "ruler" of Israel.
+Paul heard how their lands were assigned to them in the promised country along the borders of Judah (Joshua 18:11) and how Saul was chosen from the tribe which was the smallest (1Samuel 9:21), when "little Benjamin" (Psalm 68:27) became the "ruler" of Israel.

-He also learned, instead of destruction, "the Jews," through him, "had light, and gladness, and joy, and honor . . . " (Esther 8:16, 17).
+He also learned, instead of destruction, "the Jews," through Mordecai, "had light, and gladness, and joy, and honor . . . " (Esther 8:16, 17).
 Such were the influences which cradled Paul's infancy.
 Such were the early teachings under which his mind gradually rose to the realization of his position as a Hebrew child in a city of Gentiles.